addyosmani/backbone-fundamentals/README.md

 In this chapter we're going to use both BDD (with TDD) to write unit tests for a Backbone application.

-***Note:*** I've seen a lot of developers also opt for writing tests to validate behaviour of their code after having written it.
-While this is fine, note that it can come with pitfalls such as only testing for behaviour your code currently supports, rather than behaviour the problem needs to be supported.
+***Note:*** I've seen a lot of developers also opt for writing tests to validate behavior of their code after having written it.
+While this is fine, note that it can come with pitfalls such as only testing for behavior your code currently supports, rather than behavior the problem needs to be supported.

 ##Suites, Specs & Spies